-- (i) Neighbourhood Parks may range in size and should serve from 3,000 to 4,000 people and range in size from 1.6 to 4.0 hectares The form in which neighbourhood parks are provided may consist of a single park or a combination of a single park and one or more parkettes and shall be planned and designed to be a focal point of the neighbourhood. - ii) Neighbourhood parks and open space areas are intended to serve the immediate outdoor active and passive recreational needs of the neighbourhood and should be within a 600-800 metre walking distance of the area being served, or to serve outlying hamlets in the rural area. - iii) Neighbourhood parks shall have frontage onto a collector or local road and, wherever possible, avoid the crossing of arterial roads and should be adjacent an elementary school playground. for visibility and safety. - iv) Neighbourhood parks shall be connected wherever possible to other parks, green space lands and community destinations by walkways, trails, and sidewalk systems. - (v) Neighbourhood parks may be located with an elementary school to take advantage of shared use opportunities for playgrounds and other facilities development.
-In these instances, integration of design and development is encouraged, with no physical separation of shared facilities. - (vi) Neighbourhood parks may include existing cultural or natural heritage features. - vii) Specific sizes, locations, and functions of Neighbourhood Parks and linkages shall be detailed in Secondary Plans, Plans of Subdivision or Site Plans, as appropriate.
+- i) Neighbourhood Parks may range in size and should serve from 3,000 to 4,000 people.
+The form in which neighbourhood parks are provided may consist of a single park or a combination of a single park and one or more parkettes and shall be planned and designed to be a focal point of the neighbourhood. - ii) Neighbourhood parks are intended to serve the immediate outdoor active and passive recreational needs of the neighbourhood and should be within a 600-800 metre walking distance of the area being served, or to serve outlying hamlets in the rural area. - iii) Neighbourhood parks shall have frontage onto a collector or local road and, wherever possible, avoid the crossing of arterial roads for visibility and safety. - iv) Neighbourhood parks shall be connected wherever possible to other parks, green space lands and community destinations by walkways, trails, and sidewalk systems. - v) Neighbourhood parks may be located with an elementary school to take advantage of shared use opportunities for playgrounds and other facilities development.
+In these instances, integration of design and development is encouraged, with no physical separation of shared facilities. - vi) Neighbourhood parks may include existing cultural or natural heritage features. - vii) Specific sizes, locations, and functions of Neighbourhood Parks and linkages shall be detailed in Secondary Plans, Plans of Subdivision or Site Plans, as appropriate.